SANTA CRUZ DE TENERIFE, Spain — Brittney Griner felt like a kid in timeout having to sit out the past two games because of a mild ankle injury.

 APPROACHING MILESTONES: The U.S. is 72 points short of becoming the first team in Women's World Cup history to score 10,000 points. ...
 Sue Bird is 13 assists shy of matching Dawn Staley for the most all-time in U.S. history.

 SCOREBOARD: In other games on Tuesday, Greece beat South Korea 58-48; Liz Cambage scored 24 of her 25 points in the first half, hitting her first 11 shots, to help Australia rout Turkey 90-64.
 Japan beat Puerto Rico 69-61, China topped Senegal 75-66 and Nigeria beat Argentina 75-70.
 Both African teams advanced to the quarterfinal qualifier.
-France-Canada and Belgium-Spain played later Tuesday.
+Canada rallied to beat France 71-60 and Belgium topped Spain 72-63.

 Latvia: World Cup tournament is finished.